qw4990/index_advisor/README.md

 Some explanations:

 - We'll integrate this tool into our cloud platform in the future to make it more convenient to use on cloud.
-- This tool considers secondary indexes with 1, 2 and 3 columns.
 - This tool can work for both new systems (no indexes) and existing systems.
 For existing systems, it will not recommend indexes that already exist.
 - Usually, this tool takes a few minutes to finish the recommendation.